 Did you know that just one late credit card payment could have an adverse effect on your credit?

 Fortunately, late payments are avoidable.
-Here are some ways you may be able to avoid late payments and recover if you find yourself with one on your credit history.
+Here are four ways you may be able to avoid late payments and recover if you find yourself with one on your credit history.

 So if you choose autopay, you can often opt to pay the full amount each month to avoid paying interest.
 If you can’t do that, some credit card issuers may allow you to set a fixed amount that’s more than the minimum.

-If you’re like me and enjoy doing some things manually, auto-pay might not be the right option for you.
-However, you may not want to rely 100 percent on your memory to make on-time payments.
+If you enjoy doing some things manually, autopay might not be the right option for you.
+But you may not want to rely 100% on your memory to make on-time payments.

 Instead, consider setting up calendar reminders and signing up for online alerts.
 For example, I’ve scheduled all of my payment due dates in my online calendar as a recurring meeting.
 The calendar syncs with my mobile phone, so wherever I am, I have access to the reminder.